 - A backpack that your child can and will carry.
 When I was a day camp leader, we were in 3-5 different locations every day and kids as young as 3 needed to carry their own backpacks.
 Make sure they fit properly and that the lunch box fits inside easily.
 These cute ones are just that much more fun.
 From top left going clockwise: ArcEnCiel Kids Backpack, Under Armour Backpack, Bumblebee Backpack, Aqua Dots, Emojis Backpack, Vehicles Backpack and Zootopia Backpack.

 - Comfy clothes and a hat.
 I have a certain love of all things Hanna Andersson, but the price point for my daughter’s summer clothes is just too high.
 The summer if the perfect time to be earth friendly and find gently used clothes for your kids to wear to day camp.
 I have just discovered Schoola, and I am in love with how it all works.
 You shop for used clothing for your kids this summer, and the school that donated that clothing will get 40% of the proceeds.
 I love that Schoola is a way for schools to fundraise in an earth-friendly way.
 Schoola is perfect for families who want to be cognizant of the environment and not spend an arm and a leg for clothing that their kids are going to be climbing trees and painting rocks in.
 I was shocked at how much selection there is including my favorite; I can get up to 70% off Hanna Andersson at Schoola!

 What did I miss that is a MUST have for summer day camp?
 I can’t wait for my kids to attend this year, they are going to explore engineering, try lacrosse and cheerleading, gymnastics, rock climbing and more.
 It’s going to be great.
-They are also going to join in on the fun with our very own summer camp at home – Camp Learn & Play.
-This week is Under The Sea Week, and the best part is it’s FREE!
+They are also going to join in on the fun with our very own summer camp at home – Camp Learn & Play. and the best part is it’s FREE!